purtuga/observables/README.md

 ## Decorators

-The following decorators are available under `src/decorators` (but not in the built module):
+The following decorators are available under `src/decorators` (but not in the built module).

+>   **NOTE:** Decorators (as of this writing) are at Stage 2 and continue to undergo heavy changes to its spec.
+The decorators provided here are supported only in Build chains that use `Babel` + ` @babel/plugin-proposal-decorators` plugin with the `legacy` options set to `false`.
+They are based from a spec version that was valid around the start of 2019 ([this one](https://github.com/tc39/proposal-decorators/blob/master/previous/METAPROGRAMMING.md)) If you are using Typescript, this is likely not to work since the version of Decorators Typescript supports is an erlier spec version.
+For more about decorators, see https://github.com/tc39/proposal-decorators#faq

 ### DependencyTracker Class Decorator